ome/openmicroscopy/docs/install/homebrew/README.md

 Homebrew installation
 ---------------------

-Install homebrew:
+Follow the instructions for installing homebrew available at https://github.com/mxcl/homebrew/wiki/installation.
+All requirements for OMERO will be installed in this location (e.g. /usr/local).
+For example:

     $ ruby -e "$(curl -fsSLk https://raw.github.com/mxcl/homebrew/master/Library/Contributions/install_homebrew.rb)"
     $ brew install git

-Prepare a place to store the OMERO homebrew scripts, e.g.

-    $ mkdir -p ~/code/projects/omero
-    $ cd ~/code/projects/omero

-Clone the OMERO homebrew repo:

-    $ git clone git://gist.github.com/1213688.git OMERO.homebrew

-Prepare a place to store the OMERO prerequisites, e.g.

-    $ mkdir -p ~/apps/OMERO.libs
+Grab the omero_homebrew.sh installation script:

+    $ curl -fsSLk 'https://raw.github.com/joshmoore/openmicroscopy/homebrew-merge/docs/install/homebrew/omero_homebrew.sh' > omero_homebrew.sh

-Run OMERO.homebrew script, specifying an existing directory to install into, e.g.
+Run OMERO.homebrew script to install OMERO requirements:

-    $ cd OMERO.homebrew
     $ chmod +x omero_homebrew.sh
-    $ ./omero_homebrew.sh ~/apps/OMERO.libs
+    $ ./omero_homebrew.sh

 NB.
 The omero_homebrew.sh script may need to be run several times before it completes, albeit successfully.
 This is due to the homebrew script pulling code archives from many different places as it retrieves the various components that you have asked it to install.
 Occasionally the remote repositories are temporarily unavailable and can cause the script to fail.
 Under normal circumstances simply rerunning the script should be sufficient.
 Occasionally you may have to wait for a short period then try running the script again.
 Rarely you may have to find a different location for the remote repository (NB.
-This should involve getting in touch with the homebrew project/OMERO.homebrew team members so that homebrew formulae can be updated in the event of a permanent failure of a resource).
+This should involve getting in touch with the homebrew project/OMERO team members so that homebrew formulae can be updated in the event of a permanent failure of a resource).

-Install PostGres

-    $ brew update
+Install PostGres if you do not have another PostGres installation that you can use.

     $ brew install postgres

 Common issues